 - Certifies that a management system for accreditation is in place, is being used and adheres to the scheme standards before accreditation is granted and/or maintained.

 - For the first accreditation period, a scheme member’s management system must undergo an "initial compliance audit" no earlier than 6 months and no later than 7 months after the effective date of the accreditation, and a second compliance audit prior to the expiry of the accreditation period.

 - It is the operator's responsibility to submit a copy of a completed initial compliance Audit summary report to the NHVR no later than 14 days after completing the audit.

 - It is the operator's responsibility to submit a copy of a completed compliance audit no earlier than 6 months and no later than 1 month prior to expiry of the accreditation period along with an application to maintain the accreditation should they wish to continue in the scheme.

 - An audit report is valid for 9 months from the date the audit is completed.

 - When an auditor has carried out two consecutive audits of a module for an operator, a different auditor must conduct the next audit of that module.

-- If the NHVR does not receive an NHVAS accreditation application form, an operator’s accreditation will automatically expire at midnight on the accreditation expiry date.
+- If the NHVR does not receive an NHVAS maintain accreditation application, an operator’s accreditation will automatically expire at midnight on the accreditation expiry date.
 The operator/vehicle will then not be entitled to receive any concession.
-See Timeframes and penalties for more information.
+For more information see Timeframes and penalties.

 - Where information (e.g. on-road breach, serious crash, compliance history, an intercept report, a compliance statement or a complaint) suggests that a scheme member may be acting in contravention of the conditions of accreditation, the NHVR may initiate a triggered audit.